bothsupernova/Matrix/README.md

-# Matrix

-This C project aims to create a matrix computing program that runs in the terminal.
+This project aims to create a matrix computing program that runs in the terminal.
 The key features are:

 Wide variety of operations